 High temperatures during the day will range from the 50s to the 70s.
-You will still need a light jacket on most days and it does still get quite chilly at night, but snow is quite rare.
+You will still need a light jacket on most spring days and it does still get quite chilly at night, but snow is quite rare.
 It’s more likely that you will have to deal with a afternoon thunderstorm, so an umbrella might come in handy.

 19 Best Things to Do in NYC in the Spring

 NYC has a lot to offer visitors during the spring months.
 With the weather improving in New York City, outdoor activities are more appealing.
 Plus, there are several annual events that are scheduled in the spring.

-Depending on what items on this list you plan on checking off, you might want to consider getting either the NY Pass or NYC Sightseeing Pass to save money.
+Depending on what items on this spring list you plan on checking off, you might want to consider getting either the NY Pass or NYC Sightseeing Pass to save money.
 In planning your trip, you might also want to read my tips for visiting NYC for the first time and grab my free traveling planning checklist.

 #1 Visit Central Park